Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Frameworks, Libraries and Programs

 - [Bootstrap v4.5](https://getbootstrap.com/)
-  - Bootstrap was used to give the website a simple, responsive layout and to also add other features including a navigation bar and a modal.
+  - Bootstrap was used to give the website a simple, responsive layout and to also add other features including a navigation bar, a modal and a form.
 - [Google Fonts](https://fonts.google.com/)
-  - Google Fonts was used to import the "Poppins" and "Raleway" font into the style.css file that is used across all pages throughtout the site.
+  - Google Fonts was used to link the "Poppins" and "Raleway" fonts in each of the html files.
 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome was used to add icons for social media/contact links throughout the site.
 It was also used to add icons to buttons on each of the pages and also in the NavBar Brand.
 - [Git](https://git-scm.com/)